 Linguistics is a superb preparation for careers that require expertise in the use of language as a means of communication, e.g., business, communications, personnel administration, teaching, health care, and social service.
-Many majors pursue graduate study in education, law, psychology, computer science, and languages.
+Many majors pursue graduate study in education, law, psychology, computer science, speech and hearing sciences and languages.

 We currently offer a major in Linguistics, a minor in Linguistics, a minor with a focus on Second Language Acquisition, and a certificate in Mind and Brain.